 According to the American Kennel Club, a Pembroke Welsh Corgi that conforms to the breed standard will need to have a docked tail.
-In fact, it should be as short as possible without creating an “indentation.”
+And according to the standard, the tail should be “as short as possible” without creating an “indentation” in the tail region.

 If the Pembroke Corgi were to have a natural bob, then a tail up to two inches in length is sufficiently short and acceptable for the breed standard.
 However if the natural bobtail exceeds two inches, further docking is still needed to conform to the standard.

 Cutting a tail of a Pembroke Welsh Corgi is not a relatively new thing.
-It’s been happening to these dogs for decades and unfortunately, has become a “tradition” for them.
+It’s been happening to these dogs for several decades and unfortunately, has become a “tradition” for them.

 So you can imagine why breeders opt to dock the tails of their Pembroke Welsh Corgis.
 Those that conform to the breed standard may be able to charge higher prices for their puppies since they’re “going by the book.”
 Sad to say, non-standard Corgis sell for less.

 If you don’t already know, Welsh Corgis were bred to herd livestock.
-And despite their short stature, they’re known to be some of the most skilled and fierce cattle herders in the dogdom.
+And despite their short stature, they’re known to be some of the most skilled and fierce cattle herders in the canine kingdom.

 And if you own a Corgi, you’ll notice that with the absence of farm animals, they’ll start to herd humans, especially with kids.
 It’s a bad habit, but they can’t help it – it’s in their instincts!

 Get ready for a lot of herding as a puppy!
 Our Corgi nipped our ankles regularly for the first year.
 So, one of the first things you will need to teach them to do is not herd you!– Swineassbagga (Reddit)